![]() |

 -

-A seat reservation is optional on this route.
+A seat reservation is usually optional on this route.
 If you choose not to make one, you can sit in any unreserved seat - a small electronic display above each seat shows whether it is reserved or not.
 However, a seat reservation is a good idea especially on busy Fridays or around holiday periods.
 You can add a seat reservation to your booking when you buy your ticket for around €4 in 2nd class, free in 1st class.
-It's not possible to specify an exact seat or a seat facing direction of travel on these trains, but on www.bahn.de you can request a window or aisle seat, or a seat with a table (Tisch in German), which means face-to-face seats at a fixed wooden table.
+It's not possible to specify an exact seat or a seat facing direction of travel on these trains, but on int.bahn.de you can request a window or aisle seat, or a seat with a table (Tisch in German), which means face-to-face seats at a fixed wooden table.
 All seats in fact have small drop-down tables.

 -